-The East Coast of UAE is mainly known, among divers, for the beauty of its recreational dives however, for those certified as PADI Tec Rec Divers, there are few hidden wrecks worth to visit!
+The East Coast of the UAE is mainly known, among divers, for the beauty of its recreational dives, however, for those certified as PADI TecRec Divers, there are a number of hidden wrecks worth a visit!

 The wreck offers numerous penetration opportunities in the holds, engine room and accommodation decks.
 The wreck can be extremely silty inside and the use of a line is a must for divers during any penetration.

-The Anita sank in 1997 after striking a mine.
+Approximately 12 miles from Fujairah, the Anita’s wreck sits upright on a sandy seabed at 90m depth with the bridge, at the shallowest part, at 82m .The Anita sank in 1997 after striking a mine.
 The explosion occurred behind the bow and below the bridge causing the bridge to bend forward at about 30 degrees.

 Penetration with diving equipment is limited to the bridge, no attempt (as far as we are aware) has been made to access the engine room due to the small access hatch and the extreme depth of this dive.

-The U-533 was sunk on 16th October, 1943 during its second patrol in the Arabian Gulf: the submarine spent approximately 10 days in the gulf and after passing Oman it was destroyed as the result of a surprise attack by a Royal British aircraft which dropped depth-charges on the U-Boat as it crashed-dived.
+The U-533 was sunk on 16th October, 1943 during its second patrol in the Arabian Gulf.
+The submarine spent approximately 10 days in the gulf and after passing Oman it was destroyed as a result of a surprise attack by a Royal British aircraft which dropped depth-charges on the U-Boat as it crashed-dived.
 Only two members of the crew succeeded in leaving the boat, and one of these, the First Lieutenant, did not survive.